 The property must be the applicant’s primary residence

-Certain grants are only available for rural or specific urban areas
+Some grants can only be used in rural or in certain urban areas

 Best Home Improvement Grants in Texas (2025)

-Here are some of the top home improvement grants for low-income families available in Texas, seniors, and veterans in 2025.
+Here are some of the most significant home improvement grants for low-income families, elderly individuals, and veterans in Texas in 2025 .

 Texas Department of Housing and Community Affairs (TDHCA) Programs